sailpoint-oss/developer.sailpoint.com/docs/tools.md

 ```

 ## Discuss
+The most valuable resource for ISC developers is the SailPoint Developer Community itself, where ISC users and experts all over the world come together to ask questions and provide solutions.

-To learn more about the ISC tools and discuss them with SailPoint Developer Community members, go to the [Forum](https://developer.sailpoint.com/discuss/tags/c/isc/6).
+To learn more about ISC tools and discuss them with SailPoint Developer Community members, go to the [SailPoint Developer Community Forum](https://developer.sailpoint.com/discuss/c/isc/6).